 Make sure to use high heat to cook this dish

-This dish is a stir fry which means the dish has to be cooked on high heat.
+This dish is a stir fry which means the dish has to be cooked over high heat.
 If you cook it on a lower heat, water will start to come out of the vegetables, creating for a watery sauce which is not what you want.

 Why do you blanche the broccoli before cooking it?

-Blanching the broccoli brings out the flavor and makes the color more vibrant.
+Something I learned from my beef and broccoli recipe is that blanching the broccoli brings out the flavor and makes the color more vibrant.
 It also ensures that the broccoli is properly cooked through in the final dish.

 What if my sauce is too watery?